 Men, be better.

-Earlier this summer, in a week of three police shootings of unarmed black men, an important woman of color in my life challenged me to not stay silent - that this doesn't get better by everyone ignoring their racist friends and family online.
+Earlier this summer, in a week of three police shootings of unarmed black men, an important woman in my life challenged me to not stay silent - that this doesn't get better by everyone ignoring their racist friends and family online.
 Basically, if you see something, say something.

 I am lucky to have caring, compassionate men in my life, especially my husband.
 But I